 The human body has numerous joints that can become inflamed or stiff at any time in your life.
-We are all familiar with the hip, knee, elbow, shoulder, wrist, ankle, and finger joints.
-People with gout are exquisitely aware of their great toe.
-Let’s not forget the joints between the 26 vertebrae that make up the spine and are attached to the sacrum and coccyx (tail bone). (click on any image for larger view)
+We are all familiar with people who experience joint pain and stiffness in the hip, knees, elbows, shoulders, wrists, ankles, and fingers.
+People with gout are acutely aware of joint pain in their great toe.
+But let us not forget the joints between the 26 vertebrae that make up the spine and are attached to the sacrum and tail bone.

 Most of us, however, do not consider the sutures between our head and facial bones to be joints.
 Yet, they are because these bones shift all the time, when you eat, sneeze, blow your nose, yawn, make a grimace, or smile.
 Facial aches and pain, as well as headaches, are often really pain and stiffness of these pseudo joints.
 This was discovered by Dr. William Garner Sutherland almost 100 years ago.